Rangarig/MK312WIFI/README.md

 ## Building:

 Please note that not all components need to be fitted to the front of the device.
 There are hints on PCB to what goes where.
 Components:
 1x ESP8266-01S module
+1x AMS1117-3.3 regulator
-2x 100uF (104) Capacitors
+2x 100nF (104) capacitors
-1x Diode
+1x 2N2222 transistor
 1x Switch
-1x 5 pin connector, angled
+1x 5 pins pin header, angled
-1x 2x4 pin socket, angled, alternatively 2x4 pin socket, see both screenshots.
+1x 2x4 pins socket

 ** Flashing: